 \subsection{Realistic Factors Affecting the Implementation}

-As we can see from the description of the proposed framework, high-rate data collection, transmission, and pre-processing/processing over multiple functional layers might result in great challenges to reliability, stability, and security.
-These challenges become severer, especially when the collected data are subject to data pollution, malicious user behaviors, and active network attacks.
-In this regard, anomaly detection mechanisms regulated by strict standards shall be involved to ensure the reliability, stability, and security of the entire data network, which is waiting for future explorations.
+The above description of the proposed framework demonstrates that high-rate data collection, transmission, and pre-processing/processing over multiple functional layers might result in significant challenges to reliability, stability, and security.
+These challenges become more severe when collected data are subject to pollution, malicious user behavior, and active network attacks.
+Consequently, strictly regulated anomaly detection mechanisms must be involved to ensure the reliability, stability, and security of the entire data network.
+This topic awaits future research.

-Meanwhile, a large number of sensors constitute the sensing layer.
-By implementing such a framework, it means that all residents and their living conditions are observable and can be `seen' by high-layer programs and processing procedures.
-Therefore, the privacy of residents is at the risk of being divulged.
-To further promote the proposed framework, more investigations and legislation should be conducted to ensure a sufficiently secure data protection mechanism, so as to reduce the risk of information divulging.
+A large number of sensors constitute the sensing layer.
+By implementing such a framework, all residents and their living conditions are observable and can be `seen' by high-layer programs and processing procedures.
+This issue risks compromising the privacy of residents.
+To further promote the proposed framework, further investigation and legislation should be conducted and developed with the aim of ensuring a sufficiently secure data protection mechanism.